klyvedev/klyve/workflow.md

 ## Step 2: The Logic (Planning)
 **The Goal:** Translate the "What" (Specs) into the "How" (Work Items).

 Once specs are approved, Klyve generates a hierarchical **Project Backlog**.
-For application maintenance projects it will mark all existing items as complete and you can add maintenance changes as new backlog items.
+For maintenance projects, it marks existing items as complete.
+You just add the new changes.
 Before a sprint starts, two critical checks occur:

 1.  **Implementation Planning:** Generates a step-by-step **Logic Plan** detailing exactly which functions will be created and the order of operations.
 Get expert input from AI reviewers for security, scalability and general best practices.
 2.  **Impact Analysis:** For change requests, an analysis identifies which existing files will be touched, flagging potential regressions.